Noel Gallagher: Oasis

 Gallagher began to have drug-induced panic attacks during this period.
 His depression and paranoia inspired the song "Gas Panic!", subsequently included on the 2000 album Standing on the Shoulder of Giants.
-He claimed to have quit using illicit drugs on 5 June 1998.
+He said he stopped using illicit drugs on 5 June 1998.
 Gallagher stated in 2001, "I liked drugs, I was good at them.
 But I'd had panic attacks for about a year and I stopped because I wanted to.
 After you make the decision, it is quite easy."
-Of the period between 1993 and 1998, Gallagher claims, "I can hardly remember a thing."
+Of the period between 1993 and 1998, Gallagher said, "I can hardly remember a thing."
+In a 2020 interview Gallagher said that once, during that period, he ended up in a hospital in Detroit for an overdose, and that the doctors didn't understand the situation because of their misunderstanding for Gallagher's accent.
+He told about the experience: "You know, imagine having the psychosis and going to a hospital and having to go through a metal detector and someone asking you what's wrong with you?
+And they don't understand the words you're saying because of your accent.
+They're just like, 'Okay, I'm gonna go get someone else.
+Hang on a minute'".

 After the hype surrounding the release of Be Here Now had started to wane, critical response to the band became calmer and more considered, leading to a media backlash.
 In 1997, Gallagher was criticised for attending a high-profile and well-publicised media party at 10 Downing Street, hosted by the new Prime Minister, Tony Blair, along with other celebrities and industry figures who had supported New Labour in the run-up to the general election.
 Liam and Blur's Damon Albarn declined their invitations, with Albarn commenting "Enjoy the schmooze, comrade".
 The perception of Gallagher as someone now mixing with politicians and a famous photograph of him sipping champagne with Blair conflicted with the "working class hero" status championed through songs such as "Up in the Sky".
+Noel Gallagher was also banned from visiting China in 1997 after his solo performance at the Tibetan Freedom Concert.

 In 1999, rhythm guitarist Paul "Bonehead" Arthurs quit the band, with bassist Paul McGuigan following soon afterwards.
 As a result, the fourth studio album, Standing on the Shoulder of Giants, was recorded by just the Gallaghers and drummer Alan White, with Noel playing all guitar parts.
 He later commented on Bonehead's departure, "It's hardly Paul McCartney leaving the Beatles, is it?".
 After the recording sessions were completed, Gallagher selected Gem Archer to join in place of Bonehead.